Canon 5D Mark III vs 70D

 |Optical viewfinder||Optical viewfinder|

 |3.2" LCD, 1040k dots||3.0" LCD, 1040k dots|

 |6 shutter flaps per second||7 shutter flaps per second|

 |950 shots per battery charge||920 shots per battery charge|

 |152 x 116 x 76 mm, 950 g||139 x 104 x 79 mm, 755 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 5D Mark III and the Canon EOS 70D?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 5D Mark III vs Canon 70D
+Body comparison: Canon 5D Mark III vs 70D

 The physical size and weight of the Canon 5D Mark III and the Canon 70D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 5D Mark III – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (18 percent) than the Canon 5D Mark III.
 Moreover, the 70D is markedly lighter (21 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.